sathyalog/daily-organizer-full-stack/README.md

 Mongodb running at 27017

-node server running at 9999
+node server running at 9090

+Concurrently npm module used to enable power to run multiple scripts at a time.
+Here it is `npm run server` & `npm run dev`.